GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ### Get a subscription

-With the free plan the online services are limited.
-Limited services rely on servers that can be costly.
+With the free plan, the online services are limited.
+These services rely on servers which can be costly.
-If your uses of GDevelop start require more exports each day or a higher number of leaderboards, or you may want to customise the leaderboards of your games you may want to upgrade your free plan to a better plan.
+If you find yourself needing more exports each day or a higher number of leaderboards, or if you want to customize the leaderboards in your games you may want to upgrade your free plan to a better one.

 See the [pricing page](https://gdevelop.io/pricing) to know more about the advantages of the Silver, Gold, School, and Business subscriptions compared to the free plan.

 !!! note

-        ✨ By taking a subscription you helps to the future development of GDevelop.
-Thank you for your supports!
+        ✨ By taking a subscription you help the future development of GDevelop.
+Thank you for your support!

 Once you're logged in, go to your profile as described earlier in the page.